Rick Dees Weekly Top 40: History

 A contest (the Weekly Top 40 Challenge) and a pre-recorded interview ("special in-studio guest") were other enduring features that helped give Rick's show a younger more contemporary sound when compared to American Top 40.
 By 1985, the Rick Dees Weekly Top 40 could be heard on radio stations around the world as far away as New Zealand.

 After ABC Radio Networks pulled AT40 from American stations in July 1994, it picked up the Weekly Top 40 for national syndication.
 In January 2000, Weekly Top 40 moved to Premiere Radio Networks (the same company that owned AT40) until 2005, when Dees left KIIS-FM and its owner Clear Channel Communications, which owned Premiere (Dees had apparently been passed over as Casey Kasem's successor at AT40 in favor of current host Ryan Seacrest, which may have played a role in his departure).

 The Weekly Top 40 moved its distribution over to Dial Global from 2005 to 2008.
 It has been streamed on Dees's official website since 2006.
 From 2017, streaming was limited to listeners in the United States with a smartphone app installed; previously it had been available internationally, and was able to be streamed directly from the rick.com website.

 In January 2009, Dees and the Weekly Top 40 returned to ABC Radio, which has since been acquired by Citadel Broadcasting, with ABC Radio's programming division renamed as Citadel Media.

 Reruns of the Rick Dees Weekly Top 40 from the 1980s began airing on the TKO Radio Network in 2010 after a trial run on WQMA in Marks, Mississippi.
 A few stations under the "Gen X" moniker air old '90s versions of the countdown starting in summer of 2010.
-As of 2020, KZOY in Sioux Falls, South Dakota, WBAF in Barnesville, Georgia, WFXY in Middlesboro, Kentucky, WFHK in Pell City, Alabama, KXGL in Amarillo, Texas, KQEO in Idaho Falls, Idaho, WIGY-AM in Lewiston, Maine, WKVI in Knox, Indiana, WZON in Bangor, Maine, KWFM in Tucson, Arizona, and WBRX in Cresson, Pennsylvania are the only notable stations to air reruns of the 1980s versions.
+As of 2026, KZOY in Sioux Falls, South Dakota, WBAF in Barnesville, Georgia, WFXY in Middlesboro, Kentucky, WFHK in Pell City, Alabama, KXGL in Amarillo, Texas, KQEO in Idaho Falls, Idaho, WIGY-AM in Lewiston, Maine, WKVI in Knox, Indiana, KWFM in Tucson, Arizona, WGTZ in Dayton, Ohio, WKOV-FM in Oak Hill, Ohio, and WBRX in Cresson, Pennsylvania are the only notable stations to air reruns of the 1980s versions.
 Recently the AC version of the countdown was shortened to the Weekly Top 20.